On the topology of random complexes built over stationary point processes: Introduction

-Throughout the remainder of this subsection we shall assume that $\Phi$ is stationary, unit mean, and negatively associated (defined rigorously in Section \ref{para:Associated_pp}).
+Throughout the remainder of this subsection we shall assume that $\Phi $ is stationary, unit mean and negatively associated (defined rigorously in Section~\ref{paraAssociatedpp}).
 Additional side conditions may also need to hold, but we shall not state them here.
 Two simple examples for which everything works are provided by the Ginibre point process and the simple perturbed lattice.
-Many of the results hold for various other sub-classes of point processes as well, but our non-specific blanket assumptions allow for ease of exposition.
-We divide the results into three classes, depending on the behavior of $r_n$.

-{\sc I. Sparse regime: $r_n \to 0$}.
-Note that since the points of $\Phi$ only generate edges and faces of the \cech and \VR complexes $C(\Phi_n,r)$ and $R(\Phi_n,r)$ when they are distance less than $r$ apart, and since $\Phi$ has, on, average, only one point per unit cube, if $r$ is small we expect that both of these complexes will be made up primarily of the isolated points of $\Phi$.
-We describe this fact by calling this the `sparse' regime.
+Many of the results hold for various other sub-classes of point processes as well, but our nonspecific blanket assumptions allow for ease of exposition.
+We divide the results into three classes, depending on the behavior of $r_n$. \begin{longlist} \item[I. \textsc{Sparse regime}: $r_n \to0$.]
+Note that since the points of $\Phi$ only generate edges and faces of the \v{C}ech and Vietoris--Rips complexes $C(\Phi_n,r)$ and $R(\Phi_n,r)$ when they are distance less than $r$ apart, and since $\Phi$ has, on, average, only one point per unit cube, if $r$ is small we expect that both of these complexes will be made up primarily of the isolated points of $\Phi$.
+We describe this fact by calling this the ``sparse'' regime.